Threat Model

 • Economic Incentives: Validators have significant ETH staked and are disincentivized from misbehavior.

-• Future Change (EIP-7657): Once activated, double-signing in the sync committee becomes slashable, significantly strengthening the crypto-economic security for Colibri and Light Clients alike.
+• Future Change (EIP-7657): Once activated, double-signing in the sync committee becomes slashable, significantly strengthening the crypto-economic security for colibri and Light Clients alike.

 2. Finality During LightClientUpdates